json-everything/json-everything-docs/_docs/schema/codegen/schema-codegen.md

 you'll just get a stack overflow exception.
 That's on you.
 Don't do that.

+There is also ongoing discussion for an official [JSON Schema code generation vocabulary](https://github.com/json-schema-org/vocab-idl).
+Please feel free to read up and join in on the effort there.

+Currently, the class name is derived from the `title` keyword.
+There is an open issue in the repository above to discuss using this keyword.
+It's currently leaning toward the vocabulary defining a custom keyword, but as nothing has been decided yet, `title` is used here for now.

 ### Built-in types

 Built-in types, like strings and arrays, are supported by reference only.
 These generally will not have type declarations generated for them, however they can appear as types used within other declarations.
 For example, `string` in the example above is used for the `Foo` property, but there isn't a `string` type declaration included in the output because the type is built-in.

 There is an exception to this behavior for arrays and dictionaries, which is explained [below](#including-a-name).

-## Usage

-There is currently limited support for translating JSON Schema into code.
-However there is ongoing discussion for an official [JSON Schema code generation vocabulary](https://github.com/json-schema-org/vocab-idl).
-Please feel free to read up and join in on the effort there.

-Currently, the class name is derived from the `title` keyword.
-There is an open issue in the repository above to discuss using this keyword.
-It's currently leaning toward the vocabulary defining a custom keyword, but as nothing has been decided yet, `title` is used here for now.

 ### Custom objects